 Electronics Recycling Associations

-ISRI (the Institute of Recycling Industries): ISRI is the largest recycling industry association with 1600 member companies, of which 350 companies are e-waste recyclers.
+- ISRI (Institute of Recycling Industries): ISRI is the largest recycling industry association with 1,600 member companies, of which 350 companies are e-waste recyclers.

 Electronics Recycling Laws

-More and more electronic waste laws have been passed.
-Currently, 25 U.S. states have laws mandating statewide e-waste recycling.
-Several more states are working toward passing new legislation and improving the existing policy.
-Currently, 65 percent of the U.S. population is covered by state e-waste recycling laws.
-In several states including California, Connecticut, Illinois, and Indiana, e-waste is banned from landfills.
+Currently, 25 U.S. states have laws mandating statewide e-waste recycling, and several more states are working toward passing new legislation and improving the existing policy.
+State e-waste recycling laws cover 65% of the U.S. population, and some states, including California, Connecticut, Illinois, and Indiana, e-waste is banned from landfills.
 Check out this Brief Comparison of State Laws on Electronics Recycling to better understand e-waste recycling laws in the U.S.